akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Too many whisperers.*

-“My father,” the King spoke suddenly, his voice low, resonant, commanding silence.
+‘My father,‘ the King spoke suddenly, his voice low, resonant, commanding silence.

-“My father was mocked as the *Tanner’s Grandson* by every noble in Paris.
+‘My father was mocked as the *Tanner’s Grandson* by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
-We are kings because God willed it, not because nobles permitted it.”
+We are kings because God willed it, not because nobles permitted it.‘

 Henry’s eyes scanned the far wall, unseeing.
-“They called me Lackland, for I had not a foot of earth to call mine.
+‘They called me Lackland, for I had not a foot of earth to call mine.
 My father gave me silver and told me to wait.
 I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
-I did not ask for a marriage to buy my way to the throne.”
+I did not ask for a marriage to buy my way to the throne.‘

 The hall was still for a moment.
 Men held their tongues.

 Finally, Roger, Bishop of Salisbury, could no longer stay silent in the shadows, but shifted tack.
-“My lord, we speak of silver.”
+‘My lord, we speak of silver.‘

 Henry nodded, for Roger managed the royal treasury.

-“My lord, I put it to all present that royal seed, the sons and daughters, these are the true currency of kings.”
+‘My lord, I put it to all present that royal seed, the sons and daughters, these are the true currency of kings.‘

 Muted murmurs arose among the knights, barons and especially the churchmen.
 Roger ploughed on, regardless.

-“Thus, I return to the matter of young Godfrey.
-Is not your son a coin left on the table?”
+‘Thus, I return to the matter of young Godfrey.
+Is not your son a coin left on the table?‘

 Henry turned.
 His eyes were dangerous.

-“A coin, Roger?”
-His laugh was low, rough, forced.
+‘A coin, Roger?‘ His laugh was low, rough, forced.

 Roger bowed, a shallow, efficient nod.

-“We all know that the royal treasury is bruised by the expense of securing the realm, the cost of gifts and dowry for the German alliance.
-And so a timely marriage to another royal house could gracefully enrich your coffers and elevate your son.”
+‘We all know that the royal treasury is bruised by the expense of securing the realm, the cost of gifts and dowry for the German alliance.
+And so a timely marriage to another royal house could gracefully enrich your coffers and elevate your son.‘

-“You think my blood is currency?”
-Henry’s voice thundered, raw with fury.
+‘You think my blood is currency?‘ Henry’s voice thundered, raw with fury.

 Roger vanished into the shadows, but the sting of his sharp words remained.